 In Norway, we have experimented with making everything from hamburgers and pizza to steamed buns and lasagna – in cooperation with Restaurant Beach Club in Fredrikstad.
 It has become a big success at events and company visits.

 Soon you will find products made with tunicate in Norwegian and Swedish grocery stores under the brand name Purply.

 Pronofa continues to monitor and map the market with the intention to start production of black soldier fly larvae, an insect species approved for use in animal feed.
 These larvae grow quickly: One gram of eggs can turn into up to 4 kilograms of larvae in just two weeks!

-These larvae eat all types of organic materials, including food waste and fish sludge, and obtain a high protein content with a favorable amino acid profile.
-This makes them highly suitable for fish and animal feed – just like fly larvae do in nature!
+The larvae can eat all types of organic material, and can achieve a high protein content with a favorable amino acid profile.
+This makes them highly suitable for fish- and animal feed – just as fly larvae do in nature.

-In addition, we can extract the polysaccharide chitin (and chitosan), which has several uses.
-Furthermore, all production waste (frass) is turned into organic fertiliser, with a favorable composition of NKP and secondary plant nutrients.
+In addition, we can extract the polysaccharide chitin (and chitosan), which has a number of pharmaceutical uses.
+All production waste (frass) from the larvae works well as organic fertilizer, with a favorable composition of NPK and secondary plant nutrients.